Hirohito: Marriage

+Early reign and World War II

 Accession

-On 25 December 1926, Hirohito assumed the throne upon the death of his father, Yoshihito.
+On 25 December 1926, Yoshihito died and Hirohito became emperor.
 The Crown Prince was said to have received the succession (senso).
-The Taishō era's end and the Shōwa era's beginning (Enlightened Peace) were proclaimed.
+The Taishō era's end and the Shōwa era's beginning were proclaimed.
 The deceased Emperor was posthumously renamed Emperor Taishō within days.
 Following Japanese custom, the new Emperor was never referred to by his given name but rather was referred to simply as "His Majesty the Emperor" which may be shortened to "His Majesty."
 In writing, the Emperor was also referred to formally as "The Reigning Emperor."

-In November 1928, the Emperor's accession was confirmed in ceremonies (sokui) which are conventionally identified as "enthronement" and "coronation" (Shōwa no tairei-shiki); but this formal event would have been more accurately described as a public confirmation that he possessed the Japanese Imperial Regalia, also called the Three Sacred Treasures, which have been handed down through the centuries.
-However his enthronment were planned and staged under the economic conditions of a recession whereas the 55th Imperial Diet unanimously passed $7,360,000 for the festivities.
+In November 1928, Hirohito's accession was confirmed in ceremonies (sokui) which are conventionally identified as "enthronement" and "coronation" (Shōwa no tairei-shiki); but this formal event would have been more accurately described as a public confirmation that he possessed the Japanese Imperial Regalia, also called the Three Sacred Treasures, which have been handed down through the centuries.
+However, his enthronement events were planned and staged under the economic conditions of a recession whereas the 55th Imperial Diet unanimously passed $7,360,000 for the festivities.

 Early reign

 The first part of Hirohito's reign took place against a background of financial crisis and increasing military power within the government through both legal and extralegal means.
 The Imperial Japanese Army and Imperial Japanese Navy held veto power over the formation of cabinets since 1900.
 Between 1921 and 1944, there were 64 separate incidents of political violence.

 Hirohito narrowly escaped assassination by a hand grenade thrown by a Korean independence activist, Lee Bong-chang, in Tokyo on 9 January 1932, in the Sakuradamon Incident.

 Another notable case was the assassination of moderate Prime Minister Inukai Tsuyoshi in 1932, marking the end of civilian control of the military.
-The February 26 incident, an attempted military coup, followed in February 1936.
-It was carried out by junior Army officers of the Kōdōha faction who had the sympathy of many high-ranking officers including Yasuhito, Prince Chichibu, one of the Emperor's brothers.
+The February 26 incident, an attempted coup d'état, followed in February 1936.
+It was carried out by junior Army officers of the Kōdōha faction who had the sympathy of many high-ranking officers including Yasuhito, Prince Chichibu, one of Hirohito's brothers.
 This revolt was occasioned by a loss of political support by the militarist faction in Diet elections.
 The coup resulted in the murders of several high government and Army officials.

-When Chief Aide-de-camp Shigeru Honjō informed him of the revolt, the Emperor immediately ordered that it be put down and referred to the officers as "rebels" (bōto).
+When Chief Aide-de-camp Shigeru Honjō informed him of the revolt, Hirohito immediately ordered that it be put down and referred to the officers as "rebels" (bōto).
 Shortly thereafter, he ordered Army Minister Yoshiyuki Kawashima to suppress the rebellion within the hour.
 He asked for reports from Honjō every 30 minutes.
 The next day, when told by Honjō that the high command had made little progress in quashing the rebels, the Emperor told him "I Myself, will lead the Konoe Division and subdue them."
 The rebellion was suppressed following his orders on 29 February.